top of page

 Today, as humanity’s footprint on Earth’s natural systems is larger than at any point in history, we are witnessing breakdowns in this orchestral arrangement – both globally and locally, both literally and metaphorically.

 At the Tahoe Earth Institute, we see opportunity to usher in a deepened sense of place.
+To approach sustainability challenges from the ground up, developing theories of change that simultaneously center community thriving and ecological resilience.
 To cultivate regional, land-based, regenerative economies.
 To strengthen a sense of ecological belonging through public engagement and storytelling.
-To approach sustainability challenges from the ground up, developing theories of change that simultaneously center community thriving and ecological resilience.
-To spark new ways of thinking about how ecology, community, and economy intersect.
+To spark new ways of thinking about how we engage with – and steward – our environments.

 APPROACH